stsievert/salmon/docs/source/faq.rst

 * **Upper bound:** if random responses are collected, you'll probably be fine with :math:`20 nd \log_2(n)` responses.
 You might be fine with :math:`10 nd
   \log_2(n)`.
 [2]_

-For how ever many responses random sampling requires, our experiments indicate about a factor of 2 or 3 less responses will be required.

 ..
 [1] "Low-dimensional embedding using adaptively selected ordinal data."
    Jamieson and Nowak.
 2011.
 Allerton Conference on Communication, Control, and